msalemor/mcp-vscode-tutorial/README.md

 References:
 - [Introduction to MCP](https://modelcontextprotocol.io/introduction)

-## MCP Server code
+## Requirements

+- Visual Studio Code
+- Github Copilot with Agent mode
+- Some Go knowledge and Go installed
+- Some Node knowledge (or bun.sh) and Node or bun installed

+## Building and deploying the servers in Windows

+### Building the Go server

+#### MCP Go package
 For my testing, I used the following sample code:

 - Go package: `mcp-go`
 - Server code: [mcp-go/examples/everything](https://github.com/mark3labs/mcp-go/blob/main/examples/everything/main.go)

-## Requirements

-- Visual Studio Code
-- Github Copilot with Agent mode
-- Some Go knowledge

-## Building the Go server
+#### Building the Go server

-Note: you can clone the repo and perform other steps, but these are the ones I followed:

 - Clone this repo
 - Change directory to: `server`